 Contributor and Chairman, 2018–Present

-Paul Folino has been an avid fan and supporter of the tournament since Emulex became a diamond sponsor in 2001.
+Paul Folino has been an avid fan and supporter of the Hoag Classic since Emulex became a diamond sponsor in 2001.
 Since that time, Paul quietly worked behind the scenes helping build additional corporate support in the Orange County business community.
-His leadership has had a direct and meaningful impact on the success of this event and the charities that benefit.
-Paul is just the third Tournament Chairman of Hoag’s PGA TOUR Champions event.
+His leadership has had a direct and meaningful impact on the success of this tournament and the charities that benefit.
+Paul became just the third Tournament Chairman of Hoag’s PGA TOUR Champions event in 2019.

 Jack Norberg – Inducted 2016

 When Jack began his sponsorship in 2009, he immediately also became an ambassador for this tournament throughout the community, engaging partners and associates to join and support the event.
 Jack became a board member when Hoag Charity Sports was formed.
-He continued to be a leading supporter every year, and his contributions helped the tournament consistently be the foremost event on the PGA TOUR Champions.
+He continued to be a leading supporter every year, and his contributions helped us consistently be the foremost tournament on the PGA TOUR Champions.

 Ira J. Garbutt – Inducted 2018